How to Cite a PDF | Simple Methods

 About the Author

-Melissa is a sophisticated editor for EaseUS in tech blog writing.
+Melissa Lee is a sophisticated editor for EaseUS in tech blog writing.
 She is proficient in writing articles related to screen recording, voice changing, and PDF file editing.
 She also wrote blogs about data recovery, disk partitioning, and data backup, etc.